2bytes/SerialCommander/README.md

       twobytes_SerialCommander(word startWord);

 - in setup()
-  - Add commands;
+  - Add commands:
       ```
       addCommand("COMMAND_NAME", handlerName);
       ```

 - in loop()
-  - Call the Serial reader; It will read a byte at a time so you can do other things in between.
+  - Call the Serial reader to read a byte:
       ```
       readSerialLooper()
       ```